Skip to content

 • Start simple: add either input or output rails first, then expand.

-• Keep rails concise—long prompts slow the workflow.
+• Keep rail prompts concise—long prompts slow the workflow.

 Troubleshooting